 - Remove from heat and let cool unless you are adding ingredients for infusion

 - Add desired infusion ingredients and continue heating for 30 seconds before removing from heat

-- Allow syrup to infuse for half and hour as the simple syrup cools completely
+- Allow syrup to infuse for half an hour as the simple syrup cools completely

-- Strain syrup into airtight container and store in the fridge
+- Strain syrup into an airtight container and store in the fridge